 Zmodo Mini Pro: Budget pick

-The unobtrusive and versatile Zmodo Mini Pro costs about $14.
+The unobtrusive and versatile Zmodo Mini Pro costs less than $25.
 Its lens captures a 130° view and records in 1080p at 25 fps.
 The Mini Pro sits on a flat surface or hangs on a wall, plugs into a wall outlet using a USB adapter, and connects to a 2.4 GHz Wi-Fi signal.